sundgenomics/sundgenomics.github.io/README.md

 ### Project support

-The Genomics Plaform operates as a train-to-sequence and ready-to-sequence service for groups at [reNEW](https://renew.ku.dk), [CPR](https://www.cpr.ku.dk/research/facilities/genomics/) and [ICMM](https://icmm.ku.dk).
+The Genomics Plaform operates as a train-to-sequence and ready-to-sequence service for groups at [reNEW](https://renew.ku.dk), [CPR](https://www.cpr.ku.dk/research/facilities/genomics/), CGEN and [ICMM](https://icmm.ku.dk).
 If you have an open project with the Genomics Platform, you can find some more information [here](/project/).

 ### Acknowledgments